berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # DONE:

+* DONE:JOE:2020-01-25: Find sample claim forms and sample claim screens document in reference links.
+* DONE:JOE:2020-01-25: Find sample claims in FHIR form including a general example and a Dental example.
+* DONE: JOE:2020-01-25: Produce a CDT file to populate the CDT search button.
+* DONE:JOE:2020-01-25: Download sample zipcode file to validate zipcode lookup with web service.
+* DONE:JOE:2020-01-25: Gather a large list of fake people names to use to drive simple search behavior
 * DONE:JOE:2019-12-19: Remove the create input field from browser util since we are using a different approach and it could be confusing to have both approaches in the same library.
 * DONE:JOE:2019-12-17: Ability to specified HTML relative to the Div ID the form is created in to allow users to customize to their hearts content.
 * DONE:JOE:2019-12-17: Must be able to display a form in a pre-existing DIV structure without taking over the entire pages.